SaaS Security - Activating Office 365 Email

 |

-Use Exchange Web Services with full access to all mailboxes | |
+Use Exchange Web Services with full access to all mailboxes | Required to allow running other Microsoft Exchange APIs. |

 Required Role - Global Administrator